TUM-DSE/seminars/SoSe2022-sys-seminar-README.md

 ## Report submission and peer-review portal

-We will manage report submission and peer-reviewing using the HotCRP portal.
+We will manage the submission and peer-reviewing of reports via HotCRP:

 - [HotCRP portal](https://tum-ss2021.hotcrp.com/)